munquzbek/vacancy_parser_project_with_database/README.md

 # Vacancy parser project using database

-This project gets data from hh.ru API and load in database Also, you can fetch some info from database
+This project gets data from hh.ru API and load in database.
+Also, you can fetch some info from database

 ## Installation
 Install requirements.txt